mblayman/mattlayman.com/content/understand-django/2020-01-08-browser-to-django.md

 The internet works
 by fulfilling a user's desire
 for information.
-That "information" takes many different forms.
+That “information” takes many different forms.
 It might be:

 * Cat videos on YouTube